If you’re looking to get more press for your Kickstarter campaign, creating a press release is one of the first steps.

 Publish & Promote

 You can publish your press release on your blog or a free online service.
 Once you have published your press release, it is time to promote.
-It is best to post your press release on your website, so it is easy to access.
+It is best to post your press release on your website, so it is easily accessible.
 You also can look into using a press release distribution service, though their effectiveness is debated as of late.

-You also want to email your press release to relevant organizations.
-Make sure the email has a strong subject line so they open the email and a content hook so they become interested after reading the paragraph.
+You also want to email your press release to relevant media organizations.
+Make sure the email has a strong subject line, often the headline, so the journalists will open the email and a content hook so they become interested after skimming the first paragraph.

-Also, make sure to personalize the email with their name and other custom information.
-You do not want to have the email look like a mass email.
-Let them know if you read a previous article of theirs which was similar, or how you know each other.
+Also, make sure to personalize the email with their name and other specific information.
+You do not want the email to look like a mass email.
+Demonstrate a personal connection by letting them know if you read a previous article of theirs which was similar, or noting a network connection.
 Keep your initial email short and to the point.
 Journalist are very busy people!

 You may like: 30 Tips for Getting Press for your Kickstarter